Blazing Saddles: Lawsuit

-During production, retired longtime film star Hedy Lamarr sued Warner Bros. for $100,000, charging that the film's running parody of her name infringed on her right to privacy.
-Brooks said that he was flattered and chose to not fight it in court; the studio settled out of court for a small sum and an apology for "almost using her name".
+Brooks said that he was flattered and chose to not fight it in court; the company settled out of court for a small sum and an apology for "almost using her name".
 Brooks said that Lamarr "never got the joke".
-This lawsuit would be referenced by an in-film joke where Brooks' character, the Governor, tells Lamarr: "This is 1874; you'll be able to sue HER."

 Release

 The film was almost unreleased.
 "When we screened it for executives, there were few laughs," said Brooks.
 "The head of distribution said, 'Let's dump it and take a loss.'
 But [studio president John] Calley insisted they open it in New York, Los Angeles, and Chicago as a test.
 It became the studio's top moneymaker that summer."

 The world premiere took place on February 7, 1974, at the Pickwick Drive-In Theater in Burbank; 250 invited guests – including Little and Wilder – watched the film on horseback.